Michael Childers | Board President

 Director of the Undergraduate Academic Awards office, Julie received her BA in History from Marquette University.
 She received her MA and PhD in History from the University of Michigan.
 Julie is passionate about academic award opportunities for students and is devoted to helping students obtain both campus-wide and national scholarships.

-Annabelle is a junior undergraduate majoring in biology and Spanish with leadership and social justice & education certificates.
-She has been conducting research through Gail Robertson’s Neuroscience lab at the Wisconsin Institutes of Medical Research.
-She currently serves as Vice President of Media for Badger SPILL, she is on the alumni board for Wisconsin Leadership Seminars, and is an active member of AMSA.
-Annabelle is currently studying for the MCAT with aspirations of attending medical school or perfusionist school.
+Annabelle is a senior undergraduate majoring in biology and Spanish with leadership and social justice & education certificates.
+She has been conducting research through Gail Robertson’s Neuroscience lab at the Wisconsin Institutes of Medical Research while also working at St. Mary’s Hospital in Madison.
+She currently serves as Vice President of Marketing and Media for Badger SPILL, is an active alumnus for Wisconsin Leadership Seminars, and is part of the L&S Honors Program.
+Annabelle has recently applied to master’s programs in Cardiovascular Perfusion with aspirations to begin her studies soon.

 Sunshine Prost | Student Vice President